Bachelor Degrees for Traditional Undergraduates.

 Students with outstanding debt to the university may not participate in graduation ceremonies unless that debt is paid in full or arrangements have been confirmed for the debt to be paid within a timely manner.
 Semester or term grades, transcripts, diplomas, letters verifying course or program completion or any other student credentials will be issued only when all debt to the university has been paid in full.
 The process of releasing any of the above documents will begin immediately upon the payment of the debt by cash, or certified check or by an online payment.
 If the debt is settled with a personal or electronic check, the documents will be released upon verification that the appropriate funds have been transferred to the university as a result of the check clearing the bank, usually a 5-7 business day process.

 There are a number of fine banks in the local community surrounding the campus that will be happy to set up student savings or checking accounts for the individual student.
-There is an ATM machine located outside the dining hall in Lindner Commons, as well as a number of ATM machines in businesses located near the campus.
+There are ATM machines located in businesses located near the campus.
 The Student Accounts Office is not intended to provide full-service banking privileges but does provide the following services during regular business hours of 9:00am to 4:00 pm during the week:

 Virginia L. GuthAssociate Vice President for Student Success/University Registrar